 We walked all the way to the end of the bridge towards the castle side and returned back to the house for some relaxation before dinner.
 It was about dinner time and we decided to visit a restaurant near the neighborhood since we were tired from the flight and the first day of exploring the city.
 After 5 minutes walking from home we reached a small, cozy and casual Japanese restaurant named Mash Hana.
 We entered the venue and the lady welcomed us with a big smile, greeting us in Japanese language.
 The menu was long with a variety of real authentic Japanese food.
 I am the kind of person that I always like to consider all the options I have before I choose, so it took me some time to decide.
 At last, I ordered a small maki platter, whole-wheat noodles with vegetable tempura in soup, and chicken teriyaki.
 The food was well prepared but what made my eyes rolled back from pleasure was a bite of chicken teriyaki.
 OMG, it was so soft and tasty that even now that I bring it back to my mind it gives me a mouth-watering sensation!
 Next time I will be in Prague I will definitely visit again Mash Hana restaurant to enjoy a chicken teriyaki dish.
 After dinner we took a short walk in the neighborhood while chitchatting.
 Without realizing it we reached the Letenské sady again and from there we enjoyed a breathtaking panoramic night view of the city.
 The first night in Prague was about to end peacefully with full stomach and plenty of memories.

-Next day, we had breakfast at home and we hit to the castle which was only 3 minutes walking distance.
+Next day, we had breakfast at home and we hit to the Prague Castle which was only 3 minutes walking distance.
 We reached the Royal gardens gate near the Royal Summer Palace.
 After a short time waiting on the queue, we entered the gardens.
 We instantly entered in a fairy-tale.
 The gardens have the style of an English park with details of Renaissance and Baroque style.
 It is a Botanical paradise and a place for relaxation and peaceful walks under the breezy shadow of the enormous trees.
 It is an ideal place to sit on a bench under the trees and enjoy reading your favorite book having as a soundtrack the bird’s song and the water falling from the fountain.